 Specialised waste disposal companies accept scrap from assembly, repair, maintenance and demolition.
 Other metal waste arises from the processing of waste from electrical and electronic devices and other waste such as slag.

 No hazardous substances must be allowed to enter the environment during recycling.
 Hence, the quality control carried out by construction and waste disposal companies must ensure that hazardous substances are removed from waste metal.
 This is particularly important during the demolition of plants and facilities and dismantling of devices.
-In accordance with the Technical Ordinance on Waste, construction companies are obliged to separate waste.
+In accordance with the Ordinance on the Avoidance and the Disposal of Waste (ADWO), construction companies are obliged to separate waste.
 Employees should systematically identify and dispose of separately metal parts or components containing pollutants such as PCBs and asbestos.
 This hazardous waste may not be mixed with other waste.
 This is stipulated in the Ordinance on Movements of Waste (VeVA).

 The communes generally collect unused metal objects from households and businesses and pass them on to waste disposal companies.